loum/nparcel/doc/source/interfaces/vsftpd.rst

 Prepare an Inbound Drop-box
 ---------------------------
-All Business Units have their own drop box details which branches off the generic ``/var/ftp/pub/nparcel`` directory structure.
-For example, in the case of Business Unit **Priority**, the inbound FTP directory would be ``/var/ftp/pub/nparcel/priority/in``.
+All Business Units have their own drop box details which branches off the generic ``/var/ftp/pub/top`` directory structure.
+For example, in the case of Business Unit **Priority**, the inbound FTP directory would be ``/var/ftp/pub/top/priority/in``.

 To create the directory, as the user ``npprod`` run the command::

-    $ mkdir -p /var/ftp/pub/nparcel/priority/in
+    $ mkdir -p /var/ftp/pub/top/priority/in

 Create the Business Unit FTP user
 ---------------------------------
 As each Buiness Unit comes online, we need to give them credentials to be able to connect to their own T1250* drop-box.
-The Business Unit will connect to the Nparcel B2C FTP server with these credentials.
+The Business Unit will connect to the Toll Outlet Portal's FTP server with these credentials.

 First add the new Business Unit username and password to the ``/opt/virtual-users.txt`` file::